 (a 2018 volunteer)

-We have welcomed 480 volunteers at our HQ Lawson Park since beginning the programme in 2009.
+We have welcomed over 500 volunteers at our HQ Lawson Park since beginning the programme in 2009.
 From their feedback, we know that volunteers from all walks of life and of all ages have found their time with us to be thought-provoking, restorative, hard work and enjoyable.
 Whilst most of our volunteers do still come from an arts background of some sort, many have a strong interest in experiencing an alternative to the familiar gallery / studio world.
 For us, the volunteering programme brings to us invaluable extra capacity from an exceptionally wide cross-section of interesting people, including those with life experiences, skills and qualifications that are very different from ours.
 Some continue to work with us afterwards as Associate Artists or in other roles, whereas for others the experience is a one-off respite from a busy professional career or between academic courses of study.

 We would emphasise that volunteering with us has no strict criteria nor qualifications required, but that when we are oversubscribed by applicants, we will select those whose aptitudes and skills are most clearly in line with our activities.